VincentVanCode101/craft-templates/README.md

 ---

-This `Makefile` simplifies project management insid the container by providing quick commands for building, running, and cleaning your Go application, as well as preparing it for Linux deployment.
+This `./make` file simplifies project management insid the container by providing quick commands for building, running, and cleaning your Go application, as well as preparing it for Linux deployment.